tensorflow/tfjs-models/body-segmentation/src/body_pix/README.md

 Body Segmentation - Body Pix wraps the BodyPix JS Solution within the familiar TFJS API [BodyPix](https://github.com/tensorflow/tfjs-models/tree/master/body-pix).

+This model can be used to segment an image into pixels that are and are not part of a person, and into pixels that belong to each of twenty-four body parts.
+It works for multiple people in an input image or video.

 --------------------------------------------------------------------------------

 ## Table of Contents